pydata/xarray/xarray/datatree_/docs/source/data-structures.rst

 Notice that this method will also create any intermediate empty node necessary to reach the end of the specified path (i.e. the node labelled `"c"` in this case.)

-Finally if you have a file containing data on disk (such as a netCDF file or a Zarr Store), you can also create a datatree by opening the file using ``:py:func::~datatree.open_datatree``.
+Finally the third way is from a file. if you have a file containing data on disk (such as a netCDF file or a Zarr Store), you can also create a datatree by opening the file using ``:py:func::~datatree.open_datatree``.
+See the page on :ref:`reading and writing files <io>` for more details.

 DataTree Contents